ZhukovGreen/presenations/can-we-have-a-better-fs.md

 - Build on spark and for spark
 - in order to use: just `pip install` and set the configuration.
 No infrastructure
-- metadata should be feature centric (all the metadata should be binded to the features)
+- metadata should be feature-centric (all the metadata should be bound to the features)
-- But feature store reader/writer should support tables, as this is the main enity the whole data engineering stack is focused on
+- But feature store reader/writer should support tables, as this is the main entity the whole data engineering stack is focused on
-- convinient feature search
+- convenient feature search
 - decentralized, version controlled
-- simple and extendable (adopt to your need by contributing or forking)
+- simple and extendable (adapts to your needs by contributing or forking)
 - can be deployed to any cloud platform (hint - just no need to deploy would work)
 - supports time traveling and point-in-time snapshotting
 - support the permissions per feature (GDPR/PII etc.)
-- query optimization mechanisms are data driven :question:
+- query optimization mechanisms are data-driven :question:
 ```

 ----